wg21-diverse-memory-kinds/proposals/mission_statement.md

 The following WG21 members are interested in this subject area and are willing to spend time on it:

-* Bryce Adelstein Lelbach, PL22.16, NVIDIA
+* Bryce Adelstein Lelbach
+* Niall Douglas